nguyensjsu/fa21-172-team-86/Journals/Cuong/cuong.md

 * User was able to create an account and it was able to save H2 DB
     * Just have to implement MySQL
 ![created-account](./images/account-created.png)

+## 11/31 - 12/3
+* Had trouble implementing MySQL so I asked Richard for help
+    * Return query for user registration kept returning null values for ID and Role
+* Implemented Spring Security to give authorization to users and admin after logging into the application
+    * Still having trouble as the application does not bring the user to the user page after logging in